 If an out-of-network provider is used, the plan participant must pay the provider in full and request reimbursement from the vision plan administrator.
 To request reimbursement, send an itemized receipt and a claim form requesting reimbursement to the vision plan administrator.
-Reimbursement will be paid up to the maximum allowance amount as detailed in the schedule of benefits, out-of-network provider coverage chart in the annual Benefit Choice Options booklet.
+Reimbursement will be paid up to the maximum allowance amount as detailed in the schedule of benefits, out-of-network provider coverage chart on the MyBenefits.illinois.gov website.
 Out-of-network provider benefits are paid directly to the covered employee.
-Claim forms are available on the Benefits website and through the plan administrator.
+Claim forms are available on the MyBenefits.illinois.gov website and through the plan administrator.